Hybrid bikes are an excellent choice for urban commuting, for running errands around town or just for recreational riding.

-The following bikes are all good hybrid bikes.
+All of the following bikes are good hybrid bikes.
 But I clearly have chosen a winner.
-Take your time, and enjoy reading the guide about the best hybrid bikes under 300 dollars.
+Take your time, and enjoy reading the buying guide about the best hybrid bikes under 300 dollars.

 The Schwinn Wayfarer has a sturdy steel frame and 700C alloy wheels to give you a comfortable and steady ride on various terrain types.

 The 16-inch step over and 18-inch step through make it easy to get on and off your bicycle.
 This feature is especially convenient if you do a lot of stop and go driving that requires frequent mounts and dismounts.

 The bike’s 7-speed drivetrain lets you shift easily between gears and the alloy brakes ensure precise control of stopping.
 The 7-gear derailleur and SRAM twist shifters make light work of uphill rides.

 You will ride comfortably in an upright position as you grip the bike’s straight handlebar.
 Front and rear alloy linear pull brakes provide excellent control of stopping on any type of surface.

 The Schwinn Wayfarer has already been tested with riders weighing up to 250 pounds, but it is not known whether this bike will support riders who are heavier than that.

 The 26-inch model is best if you are between 5’2” and 5’7” tall.
 The larger 700C is best for riders whose height is between 5’7” and 6’2”.

 The Schwinn Volare 1200 Men’s Road Bike is equipped with an aluminum fitness frame and 700C wheels to give you a lightweight yet stable ride.